-Where permitted, footpaths may be used by local businesses for the display of goods, signs and outdoor eating areas, which can promote and enhance the vibrancy and diversity of the streetscape and area.
-In the context of the COVID 19 pandemic, Council recognises the importance of outdoor trading for many businesses to operate safely and sustainably.
+Where permitted, footpaths can be used by local businesses for the display of goods, signs and outdoor eating areas, which can promote and enhance the vibrancy and diversity of the streetscape and area.

-While the trading activities on the footpath referred to are important parts of the retail environment, the primary purpose of footpaths is to provide for safe pedestrian access for people with all abilities, ages and genders.
-Footpath trading activities must be regulated to ensure that access and safety can be maintained.
-In considering the options that may be available for footpath trading it is important to recognise that any commercial use of public space is not a right, but a privilege that may be granted where access, community safety and amenity of the streetscape can be ensured.
+While the trading activities on the footpath referred to are important parts of the retail environment, the primary purpose of footpaths is to provide for safe pedestrian access and footpath trading activities must be regulated to ensure that access and safety can be maintained.
+In considering the options that may be available for footpath trading it is important to recognise that any commercial use of public space is not a right but a privilege which may be granted where access, community safety and amenity of the streetscape can be ensured.